 Treatment for CME typically includes non-steroidal anti-inflammatory (NSAID) eye drops.
 This condition most often resolves within a few months.

-In summary, our doctors are always willing to answer your questions ~~ every day of the week , except Sunday, there are 3 doctors here in our practice 10 hours a day.
-On Sundays they’re here for 5 hours.
-If you are concerned make a call to our office.
-If your doctor is not onsite one of the other docs will be happy to answer your questions.
-763-420-5112
+Our doctors are always willing to answer your questions ~~ every day of the week, except Sunday.
+There are 3 doctors here in our practice, 10 hours a day.
+On Sundays, they’re here for 5 hours.
+If you are concerned, make a call to our office.
+If your doctor is not onsite, one of the other docs will be happy to answer your questions.
+Call 763-420-5112.